ShanshanLi-cobo/cobo-waas2-java-sdk/docs/WalletsApi.md

 Check address validity across chains

-This operation verifies if a given address is valid for a list of chains.  &lt;Note&gt;You can specify up to 20 chain IDs in a single request.&lt;/Note&gt;
+This operation verifies if a given address is valid for a list of chains.

 ### Example
 ```java